jina-ai/jina/README.md

     <td>
       <h4><a href="https://github.com/jina-ai/examples/tree/master/fashion-example-query">Search Hello-World with QueryLanguage</a></h4>
       Use QueryLanguage to create an index per category and with that to filter by category
-      <h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build an NLP Semantic Search with Transformers</a></h4>
+      <h4><a href="https://github.com/jina-ai/examples/tree/master/southpark-search">Build a NLP Semantic Search with Transformers</a></h4>
-      Use SouthparkData to build a Semantic Search and deep dive into Flows and Pods
+      Use SouthparkData to build a Semantic Search with a closer look at Flows and Pods
     </td>
     <td>
       <h4><a href="https://docs.jina.ai/chapters/flow/index.html">Using Flow API to Copose Your Jina Worldflow</a></h4>
       Use Flow API in Python, YAML, or in Dashboard
       <h4><a href="https://docs.jina.ai/chapters/io/index.html">Input and Output Functions in Jina</a></h4>
-      Understand how Input and Output Functions work in Jina.
+      Understand how Input and Output Functions work in Jina
     </td>
   </tr>
 </table>